I spent an entire day in tears.

 Reality: Now that everything is canceled, we are under more pressure than ever to stay afloat.
-This is mentally exhausting which means productivity in general might be lower than usual temporary.
-We’ll all find our new normal and things will get better.
+This is mentally exhausting which means productivity in general might be lower than usual temporarily.
+We’ll all find our new rhythm and things will get better.

-I should be bonding more with my family like Karen on Instagram.
+I should be bonding more with my family like those perfect Instagram moms.

 I should be sanitizing and safeguarding more.